antonfirsov/docs/2020/08-Aug/sourcelink-consuming/using-sourcelink.md

 1. Go to **Tools -> Options -> Debugging -> Symbols** and ensure that the 'NuGet.org Symbol Server' option is checked.
 Specifying a directory for the symbol cache is a good idea to avoid downloading the same symbols again.
-  ![Dialog showing options for symbol file locations and local cache](visual-studio-step-1.png) If you would like to step into the .NET runtime code, you will also need check the 'Microsoft Symbol Servers' option.
+  ![Dialog showing options for symbol file locations and local cache](visual-studio-step-1.png) If you would like to step into the .NET framework code, you will also need check the 'Microsoft Symbol Servers' option.

 2. Disable 'Just My Code` in **Tools -> Options -> Debugging -> General** since we want the debugger to attempt to locate symbols for code outside your solution.
   ![Dialog showing 'Enable Just My Code' unchecked](visual-studio-step-2.png)